mdalmaruf/mdalmaruf.github.io/_posts/2023-06-01-ChatGPT-post.md

 ---
-title: 'Building a Medical Assistant Chatbot using ChatGPT-4 and Python'
+title: 'Building a Medical Assistant Chatbot using ChatGPT and Python'
 date: 2023-06-22
 permalink: /posts/2023/06/ChatGPT-post/
 tags: